electricbookworks/electric-book/_docs/editing/questions.md

 ## Basic usage

 If you want to manage your questions independently of the main book text, and make your multiple-choice questions interactive and self-marking, then each question should be its own file.
-Questions should be separate files in the book's `text` folder.
+Questions should be separate files in the book's folder.

 Include a question in your book file with the `include question` tag: